Quer-io/Quer.io/README.md

 ## Installation

-### Virtual enviroment
+### Virtual environment
-This project contains a virtual enviroment.
+This project contains a virtual environment.
 It can be activated by running the the following command from project root:

 `source venv/bin/activate`

 After this all the imports that have been installed to the virtual enviroment can be used.
-You can exit the virtual enviroment by running `deactivate` from the command line
+You can exit the virtual environment by running `deactivate` from the command line

 ### Tests
 Currently the project contains tests that are done using the [unittest](https://docs.python.org/3/library/unittest.html) library.
 Tests can be run by the following command from the project root